 - Condition (new, updated, fixer-upper, etc.)

-- any additional criteria ie: garage, acreage, views etc. that are important to you.
+- Any additional criteria ie: garage, acreage, views etc. that are important to you.

 Your Realtor can send you email listings to consider.
-Take a good look at the pictures, note taxes and association fees (if any), and ask your Realtor any questions that you might have as you examine each listing.
-Its a good idea to limit the amount of homes you see on any given day to 4-6 at a maximum.
+Take a good look at the pictures, note taxes, and association fees (if any), and ask your Realtor any questions that you might have as you examine each listing.
+It's a good idea to limit the amount of homes you see on any given day to 4-6 at a maximum.
 If you see too many at one time, it is easy to get overwhelmed and hard to remember the details of any particular property.
 You might want to jot down notes, and if the Realtor gives permission to take some photos to help you remember each house.